 I guess I was broken – like many freelancers – and what I like about 99designs is that you can manage your time and not spend 5 days on spec work.
 Most of the times I know what my chances are and if the project is worthy of my time or not.
 I also like the kick I get out of it, after winning a contest.

 You currently live in Germany, specifically Berlin, a hub for centuries for art of all varieties.
 What is your favorite part about living there and what about it helps you to be a great illustrator?
-Where do you like to go for inspiration?

 My favorite part is The Spree (the canal running through Berlin), the mix between the good ol’ European feeling and the Commie pre-Wall aesthetic.
 Lots of parks.
 Cheap beer.
 The best schwarmas.
 The public space is awesome, lots of parks and green sunny summers.